thoughtbot/ios-on-rails/book/rails/introduction.md

 ### Parsing incoming JSON requests

 [MultiJson](https://github.com/intridea/multi_json) is an adapter for JSON parsers.
 Another adapter familiar to Rails developers is ActiveRecord.
-Like ActiveRecord provides a common interface to database drivers like Postgres and MySQL, MultiJson provides a common interface to JSON parsers like Oj and Yajl.
+Just as ActiveRecord provides a common interface to database drivers like Postgres and MySQL, MultiJson provides a common interface to JSON parsers like Oj and Yajl.
 We get MultiJson for free with Rails because MultiJson is a dependency of